aaronparker/aaronparker.github.io/_posts/2012-11-01-app-v-5-powershell-one-liners-sequencing-an-application.md

 Before running the **New-AppvSequencerPackage** command, I have changed directory to C:\Packages.
 To capture Paint.NET as a new App-V 5.0 package, I have used the following command:

-[code language=&#8221;ps&#8221;]New-AppvSequencerPackage -FullLoad -Installer "Install.CMD" -Name "PaintNet3x" -Path "C:\Packages" -PrimaryVirtualApplicationDirectory "C:\Program Files\Paint.Net" -TemplateFilePath "AppV5SequencerTemplate.appvt" -Verbose[/code]
+[code language="ps"]New-AppvSequencerPackage -FullLoad -Installer "Install.CMD" -Name "PaintNet3x" -Path "C:\Packages" -PrimaryVirtualApplicationDirectory "C:\Program Files\Paint.Net" -TemplateFilePath "AppV5SequencerTemplate.appvt" -Verbose[/code]

 This generates a completed package in C:\Packages\PaintNet3x, ready for deployment to a client PC.